MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ![Information icon](media/info.png) **The Queue and Analytics tiles require [Teams Premium](teams-add-on-licensing/licensing-enhance-teams.md).**

 Get easy access to key actions and information.
-The Home page provides a quick way to create or connect an appointment calendar, a summary of the queue of appointments, a snapshot of appointment analytics, and management options.
+The Home page provides a quick way to create or connect a shared appointment calendar, a summary of the queue of appointments for the day, a snapshot of appointment analytics, and management options.

 :::image type="content" source="media/manage-virtual-appointments-app-home.png" alt-text="Screenshot of the Home page in the Virtual Appointments app." lightbox="media/manage-virtual-appointments-app-home.png":::